-Pratapgarh is a district in Uttar Pradesh and is named after its headquarter town Bela Pratapgarh.
+Pratapgarh is a district in Uttar Pradesh and is named after its headquartered town Bela Pratapgarh.
 History has it that a local raja by the name of Ajit Pratap Singh made his headquarters at Rampur near Aror.
-During his reign, he built a fort (garh)and named it Pratapgarh after himself.
-Later in 1858, when the Pratapgarh district was constituted it was named as Bela Pratapgarh, Bela referring to the temple of Bela Bhawani located on the banks of River Sai.
+During his reign, he built a fort (garh) and named it Pratapgarh after himself.
+Later in 1858, when the Pratapgarh district was constituted, it was named as Bela Pratapgarh, Bela referring to the temple of Bela Bhawani located on the banks of river Sai.

 The Sai River flowing through the district is considered holy by the Hindu devotees and several pilgrims converge here for a holy dip.
 Apart from the Hindus, Pratapgarh also attracts the Buddhists who come here to visit the Kot Monastery.